immcantation/alakazam/docs/topics/alakazam.md

 Description
 --------------------

-`alakazam` in a member of the Change-O suite of tools and serves five main
+`alakazam` in a member of the Immcantation framework of tools and serves four main
 purposes:

-+ Providing core functionality for other R packages in the Change-O suite.
++ Providing core functionality for other R packages in Immcantation.
 This includes common tasks such as file I/O, basic DNA sequence manipulation, and interacting with V(D)J segment and gene annotations.
-+ Providing an R interface for interacting with the output of the pRESTO tool suite.
++ Performing clonal abundance and diversity analysis on lymphocyte repertoires.
 + Performing lineage reconstruction on clonal populations of immunoglobulin (Ig) sequences.
-+ Performing clonal abundance and diversity analysis on lymphocyte repertoires.
 + Performing physicochemical property analyses of lymphocyte receptor sequences.

 For additional details regarding the use of the `alakazam` package see the